Karo129/infoApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

+ABOUT
+InfoApp is an application to find most importan information all over the world.
+You have the option to read most watched information on the main page, use the search page or navigate to specific category pages to access the desired information.

+TECHNOLOGIES
+Angular: lazyLoading, Services, Routing, HttpClient, Observable, INput, Output, Directive, nfIF

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.